SdanJ/COVID-19-Competition/README.md

 With above information, we can conclude that:

-<span style="background-color:yellow"><b>India and Brazil were the two countries being hurt most badly in their economy.
-And for Indonesia and Sri Lanka, there showed a decrease in their GDP but not as bad as India and Brazil.
-For Bangladesh and Egypt, there would still be an increasing GDP but would be a slowly increasing one.
-Last, for Pakistan, it would be hard to tell since there was no enough data for its GDP in or after the year 2020.</b></span>
+<span style="background-color:yellow"><b>India and Brazil are the two countries confronted with severe economy decreasing.
+And for Indonesia and Sri Lanka, although they also have a decrease in GDP but the situation is not as bad as India and Brazil.
+For Bangladesh and Egypt, although their GDP is still increasing but the increasing rate slows down.
+Last, for Pakistan, it would be hard to tell since data for 2020 is still not published.</b></span>